Jabra Enhance Hearing Aid Costs and Pricing

-Several barriers prevent seniors from adopting hearing aids such as cost, stigma, and the overwhelming number of choices on the market.
-Fortunately, companies like Lively take a customer-centric approach to make it simpler, faster, and less expensive to purchase hearing aids.
-With easy online purchase, high-quality sound, and prices ranging from $1,850-$2,400 per pair, Lively offers some of our favorite BTE hearing aids.
+Several barriers may prevent older adults from purchasing hearing aids, such as cost, stigma, and all the choices on the market.
+Fortunately, companies like Jabra Enhance take a customer-centric approach to make it simpler, faster, and less expensive to purchase hearing aids.
+With easy online purchases, high-quality sound, and prices ranging from $1,195 to $1,995 per pair, Jabra Enhance offers some of our favorite BTE hearing aids.
 We do wish they had more hearing aid styles to choose from.
-It’s often said that hearing aids are an investment, and through our deep dive into Lively's hearing aids, we found that Lively is a sound investment (no pun intended) for those with mild to moderate hearing loss.
+It’s often said that hearing aids are an investment, and through our full Jabra Enhance review, we found that Jabra Enhance is a sound investment (no pun intended) for those with mild to moderate hearing loss.

 Most insurances do not cover hearing aids; however, it is still worth checking with your provider.
-In the case that your insurance does cover hearing aids, Lively will provide you with the documentation necessary for a reimbursement claim.
+In the case that your insurance does cover hearing aids, Jabra Enhance will provide you with the documentation necessary for a reimbursement claim.

-Yes, you can still personalize your hearing experience with the help of the audiologist team; however, you will not have access to the Lively app’s features without a smartphone.
+Yes, you can still personalize your hearing experience with the help of the audiologist team; however, you will not have access to the Jabra Enhance app’s features without a smartphone.

-No, you can order Lively hearing aids from the comfort of your home without a referral from an audiologist.
-Additionally, Lively has a team of audiologists who will help you access your hearing history and find an option that works best for you.
+No, you can order Jabra Enhance hearing aids from the comfort of your home without a referral from an audiologist.
+Additionally, Jabra Enhance has a team of audiologists who will help you access your hearing history and find an option that works best for you.